Hassan I of Morocco: Death

-On 9 June 1894, Mawlay Hassan I died from illness near Wadi al-Ubayd in the region of Tadla.
+On 9 June 1894, Hassan I died from illness near Wadi al-Ubayd in the region of Tadla.
 Since the army was still in enemy territory, his chamberlain and Grand Wazir Ahmad bin Musa kept the death a secret, ordering the ministers to not reveal the news.
-The sultan's body was taken to Rabat and buried in Dar al-Makhzen there.
-Mawlay Hassan was succeeded by his son Abd al-Aziz, thirteen years old at the time, and ruled under the regency of his father's former Grand Wazir, Ahmad bin Musa, until his death from heart failure in 1900.
+The sultan's body was taken to Rabat and buried there, in a qubba next to Dar al-Makhzen which also contains the tomb of his ancestor Sidi Mohammed III.
+Hassan was succeeded by his son Abd al-Aziz, thirteen years old at the time, and ruled under the regency of his father's former Grand Wazir, Ahmad bin Musa, until his death from heart failure in 1900.